olivierfriard/boris_docs/tools.rst

 Another click on the video will restore the previous visualization.

-Th focused area can also be zoomed (only on the first player for now).
+The focused area can also be zoomed (only on the first player for now).

 .. note:: This function is not yet available in frame-by-frame mode.